DAREUK/tre-federation/architecture/4_Infrastructure_Layer/4_4_Interface_Types.md

 ### 4.4.5 Index

-Index interface services provide a mechanism for TRE Governance roles and Index Services to exchange lists of personal identifiers, corresponding lists of depersonalised identifiers and master linkage spines for different Datasets.
-For more information see the section on [Index Services](4_3_2_Index_Service.md).
+Index interface services provide a mechanism for TRE Governance roles and [Index Services](4_3_2_Index_Service.md) to exchange lists of personal identifiers, corresponding lists of depersonalised identifiers and master linkage spines for different Datasets.

 Index interface services MUST connect solely to Index interface services.